 Buying a standard homeowners policy will protect your home and any other structures on your property from damage while adding personal liability coverage and guest medical coverage.

-If you choose to customize your policy by adding endorsements and riders, your costs will increase accordingly.
+If you customize your policy by adding endorsements and riders, your costs will increase accordingly.

 Homes in some areas cost more to insure than homes in other areas because some locations add to the insurance company’s risk.